 - Tampons - These are pieces of cotton with a string at one end.
 You put them into your vagina to soak up your blood, and pull them out using the string.
 You should change a tampon every 4-6 hours, or as needed.
 You can choose from a range of sizes, depending on how heavy your period is.

-- Menstrual cups - These are soft rubber cups that are put into the vagina to catch the blood flow.
-You empty the cup every 8-12 hours, rinse it under water, and put it back in.
+- Menstrual cups - These are soft rubber cups that are put into the vagina to collect the blood.
+You empty the cup every 8-12 hours, rinse it with water, and put it back in.

 Family Planning has clinics located throughout New Zealand.
 Use the clinic finder to find your nearest clinic.